EdwardRutz/grails-tdd/README.md

 - IntelliJ Grails Command Window, `Ctrl+Alt+G`
 - Grails 3.3.x no longer uses @Test from the Grails Test Mixin Framework [See docs](https://docs.grails.org/latest/guide/testing.html)
 - For tests Grails uses traits processed in the test class at compile time.
+- The `when:` block describes what is to happen
+- The `then:` block describes the expected response to `when:`
+    - Conditions in the `then:` define the expected state and are similar to JUnit assertions
+    - Conditions are written as plain boolean expressions

 ## Sources